 The therapeutic payload of PEN-866 is SN-38, a topoisomerase inhibitor that interferes with the DNA unwinding functions of topoisomerase leading to DNA damage, cancer cell apoptosis and death.
 Topoisomerase is a validated therapeutic target, however patient benefit has been limited by systemic toxicities that could be overcome by the specific targeting of topoisomerase inhibitors, such as SN-38, to tumor cells using miniaturized drug conjugates such as PEN-866.

 In contrast to drug conjugates that require binding to cell surface targets, PEN-866 penetrates into the cell by diffusion and other mechanisms due to the design, including hydrophobicity, of the conjugate.
 Once inside the cell, the specific binding of the conjugate to the HSP90 target, which occurs at a higher affinity than in normal cells, allows the conjugate to be preferentially retained in the cancer cell for multiple days.
 The HSP90 targeting ligand and SN-38 payload in PEN-866 are joined by a cleavable linker that is designed to break in the tumor cells, releasing the potent SN-38 payload leading to cancer cell death.
 The extended retention of the conjugate in the cancer allows for the release of the payload in the interior of the cell.
 Also, similar to PEN-221, the small size of PEN-866 allows for the, rapid penetration into solid tumors.
 The penetration and selected retention of PEN-866 provides for the potential for a highly effective delivery of payloads to solid tumors.
 The accumulation and controlled intratumoral payload release by PEN-866 results in a remarkable degree of efficacy and durability of response in multiple cell line and patient-derived xenograft models.
 PEN-866 is being developed as a Pentarin that employs a distinct mechanism of targeted drug delivery to achieve potent and sustained antitumor effects.
-PEN-866 is scheduled to be in the clinic during the first half of 2017.
+PEN-866 is scheduled to be in the clinic in 2017.